vapor/docs/3.0/docs/getting-started/futures.md

 ```

 At the end of the above function, `i` will *always* be 0.
 If the promise is completed with the successful result `i`, the number "11" will be printed.
 On error, "-1" will be printed.

-## Signals

-Signals, or `Future<Void>` is a Future that can contain either an Error or Void (the Expectation). `Future<Void>` is often used to indicate the successful or unsuccessful completion of a task.